thephez/dpp-spec/docs/identity.md

   type
     ✓ should be present
     ✓ should be equal to 2
-  lockedOutPoint
+  assetLock
     ✓ should be present
-    ✓ should be a byte array
+    ✓ should be an object
-    ✓ should not be less than 36 bytes
+    ✓ should be valid
-    ✓ should not be more than 36 bytes publicKeys
+  publicKeys
     ✓ should be present
     ✓ should not be empty